-ALAN GIN, ALUM
+ALAN GIN, PhD

 Alan Gin is Associate Professor of Economics at the University of San Diego.
 He received a Bachelor of Science degree in Economics from California Polytechnic State University at San Luis Obispo, and his Master’s of Arts and Ph.D. degrees, both in Economics, from the University of California at Santa Barbara.
 Professor Gin came to the University of San Diego in 1988, after having previous taught at Loyola Marymount University and the University of California at Santa Barbara.
 His work experience includes stints with the Community Development Department of the County of Fresno and the Public Works Department of the City of Oxnard.